venkatramnank/venkatramnank.github.io/README.md

 # Hi, I am Venkat !!

-I am a passionate graduate student seeking a dynamic role in a forward‑thinking company, committed to applying programming and machine learning skills to advance innovations in computer vision.
+I am a graduate student (M.S. in computer science) at Oregon State University.
 Striving to contribute clean code and robust software engineering capabilities, with a keen interest in opportunities within machine learning, computer vision, or data science.

+🌟 Looking for Full-Time Opportunities 🌟

 <br>